Kandukur: Sex Ratio

+Literacy Rate

 Kandukur Municipality has a total literacy rate of 67.31% which is higher than the total literacy rate of Kandukur Mandal and Prakasam District.
 However, the literacy rate is less than the literacy rate of India.
 Also, a gap is observed between the male and female literacy rate in Kandukur Municipality.
 The male literacy rate is 73.75% and the female literacy rate is 61.09%.
 Thus, the literacy gap between males and females in Kandukur Municipality is 12.44%.

 Governance

 Civic administration

 Kandukuru Municipal Council is the seat of the local government which administers Kavali town.
 Kandhukur is a 2nd-grade municipality and 3rd largest Municipality in the Prakasam district, with 57315 populations with an extent of 60.32 km^{2}.
 It is the Mandal headquarter for the Kandukur Mandal.
 Kandukur Municipality is divided into 30 wards.
 Among them, ward no.28 is highly populous with an area of 8.15 km^{2}.